 In some cases, you might have talked with your therapist or their office staff ahead of time to learn about the logistics of therapy.
 If you didn’t receive basic information about their policies, the first session is the time to ask questions.

-- Billing information such as fees, insurance accepted, whether they offer a sliding scale or payment plans
+- Billing information such as the cost of therapy, if they accept mental health insurance, and whether they offer a sliding scale or payment plans

 - How many sessions you can expect to have